-- In the case of a birth in Québec, an application does not have to be made in order to receive child assistance payments.
-The Directeur de l'état civil informs us of the birth and the child will automatically be registered for child assistance payments.
+In the case of a birth in Québec, an application does not have to be made in order to receive the Family Allowance payments.
+The Directeur de l'état civil informs us of the birth and the child will automatically be registered for the Family Allowance payments.

-- In some situations (adoption, obtaining shared custody, change of custody, a family's arrival in Québec, obtaining or keeping custody of a child following the breakdown of a union), an application will have to be made to receive child assistance payments.
+In some situations (adoption, obtaining shared custody, change of custody, a family's arrival in Québec, obtaining or keeping custody of a child following the breakdown of a union), an application will have to be made to receive the Family Allowance payments.

-The amount of the child assistance payment varies from one family to another.
+The amount of the Family Allowance payment varies from one family to another.
 The calculation takes into account: